droidfer/turbochat/README.md

 # TURBOCHAT

-This is an implementation of the video Hotwire:The Demo (https://www.youtube.com/watch?v=eKY-QES1XQQ) setting Tailwind The chat is a combinantion of Rooms to chat, and the message itself
+Turbo chat is a chatting platform based on Hotwire.
+The project was inspired by the Hotwire video tutorial:The Demo (https://www.youtube.com/watch?v=eKY-QES1XQQ), and from that setting, build up a more extense chatting application

+At the curren version, the chat includes rooms and message that are generated according creation

-# HOTWIRE
+# TECHNOLOGY STACK

-Code includes this Hotwire technologies:
+- Rails 7
 - Turbo
 - Stimulus
-- Action Cables
+- Action Cable

-# FE
-FrontEnd is manage completely by TailwindCSS
+- Taiwlind CSS
+- Devise